Amirelyasi10/Amirelyasi10/README.md

 - 👋 Hi, I’m Amir elyasi
-- 👀 I’m interested in football and game 🎮
+- 👀 I’m Interested in working and learning more.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming.
-- 💞️ Interested in building a bright future
+- 💞️ Interested in building a bright future.

 <!---